FreeTAKTeam/FreeTAKServer-User-Docs/docs/docs/index.md

 If you have any issues, don't hesitate to [bring them up](https://github.com/Tapawingo/FreeTakServer/issues).
 FreeTAKServer is in constant development.
 Subscribe to the [pip RSS](https://pypi.org/rss/project/freetakserver/releases.xml) to stay updated on all recent changes.

 ### FreeTAKTeam YouTube channel
-We have created the [FreeTAKTeam YouTube channel](https://www.youtube.com/channel/UCJJOterycd1UuulmQGEV8Iw) with tutorials, use cases, and more.
+We have created the [FreeTAKTeam YouTube channel is youtube.com/@freetakteam](youtube.com/@freetakteam) with tutorials, use cases, and more.

 ### Tell us what you think!
 To discuss with our active developers, you may use: